Electrical Safety, Residential

 1. Check and take note of the expiration date

-If you see that your device is nearing its expiration, schedule an appointment with a fire prevention specialist to replace your device with a new one.
+If you notice that your detector is at or past its expiration date, or is about to expire soon, schedule an appointment with a fire prevention specialist or a licensed electrician to replace it with a new, reliable carbon monoxide detector.

 2. Monitor the end-of-life signal for on both digital and analog alarms